-Many of our Arkansas Hospice volunteers help to provide care for our patients and families.
+Many of our Arkansas Hospice volunteers help provide care for our patients and families.
 Some share their pets by participating in our Therapy Dog Program.
 Others help with our office work and administrative duties.
 No matter what your preferences or talents might be, you can be a part of providing comfort care to those with life-limiting illness through volunteering.
 Here are just a few of our volunteer programs:

-Companionship is a key component, along with helping with errands and sitting with patients while caregivers rest.
+Patient and Family Care: Companionship is a key component, as well as helping with errands and sitting with patients while caregivers rest.
 Opportunities are available in patients’ homes, in nursing homes, in assisted living facilities and in our Arkansas Hospice inpatient centers.

 Find the Arkansas Hospice location nearest you.

 I have nothing but the best things to say about Arkansas Hospice.
 They were so good to my Dad before he passed away.
 The love and care, compassion they showed to my dad was priceless.
 The nurses and CNA’s that took care of my Dad are the best and always be the best.

 We are just starting our dad’s final journey and Arkansas Hospice has been a blessing.
 They’ve taught us so much already and provide as much support and comfort to the family as they do my dad.
 I’m grateful they’ll be walking this final path with us.

 I love Arkansas Hospice.
 Every single employee has a heart of gold and takes the best care of their patients.

 I would not hesitate at all to recommend this provider for anyone who is considering hospice care for themselves or for a loved one.